 Next, take a few inches of single-layer tape and fold it around the triangle, starting in the back and making sure to keep the ear leather flat.

 Finally, you’ll want to use one strip of tape to bind the ears together.
 This will help them hold each other upright.
 Make sure the ears aren’t bent inward toward each other.
-They should stand straight up off of the head in thier natural position.
+They should stand straight up off of the head in their natural position.

-You should leave the ears taped for three-to-five days, then remove them for at least 24 hours to give the ears time to air out and a chance to stand on their own.
+You should leave the ears taped for three to five days, then remove them for at least 24 hours to give the ears time to air out and a chance to stand on their own.
 If they’re still floppy, you can repeat the process.

-This video below demonstrates this method.
+The video below demonstrates this method.

 The folded method